 Conflict of laws - Gray v Hurley: Battle of jurisdictions

-Two recent decisions of the English High Court in Gray v Hurley illustrate the complexities of determining an appropriate forum.
+The jurisdictional battle in Gray v Hurley has now been referred to the European Court of Justice: see Gray v Hurley EWCA Civ 2222.
+The decisions to date illustrate the complexities of determining an appropriate forum.
 When two different jurisdictions are grappling with that issue, parallel proceedings are undesirable but may be unavoidable.

 Insolvency - Trading trusts and statutory priorities